Attorney for boat driver in Clearwater ferry collision denies he fled the scene as victim’s family demands answers

 Video recorded by a city web camera showed the boat crashing into the back of the ferry and remaining in the area for some time before it departed from the scene.

-CNN has reached out to the Florida Fish and Wildlife Conservation Commission (FWC) and the Coast Guard, who are investigating the cause of the crash, as well as Clearwater police and the city of Clearwater for comment.
+CNN sought comment from the Florida Fish and Wildlife Conservation Commission (FWC) and the Coast Guard – agencies that are investigating the crash – as well as Clearwater police and the city of Clearwater.
+A FWC spokesperson said Wednesday the commission had no additional information to provide because the investigation was active.

 No one has been arrested or charged.